damassi/react-styled-components-for-designers/README.md

-# React and Styled Components Examples for Designers
+# React and Styled Components for Designers

 ### WIP

 This repo contains three example approaches (or phases) for building modern static layouts using [React.js](https://reactjs.org/) and [Styled Components](https://www.styled-components.com/).
-The first mimics traditional approaches to layout and css, with a single component being mounted containing all of the HTML laid out and styled via a stylesheet.
-The second phase takes the first a bit further and breaks the HTML apart into individual files / components, showing how a flat file is broken up into multiple files.
-The third example modifies the second by introducing Styled Components for handling CSS.
+The [first](https://github.com/damassi/react-styled-components-for-designers/tree/master/src/1-example-css) mimics traditional approaches to layout and css, with a single component being mounted containing all of the HTML laid out and styled via a stylesheet.
+The [second phase](https://github.com/damassi/react-styled-components-for-designers/tree/master/src/2-example-modular) takes the first a bit further and breaks the HTML apart into individual files / components, showing how a flat file is broken up into multiple files.
+The [third phase](https://github.com/damassi/react-styled-components-for-designers/tree/master/src/3-example-styled-components) modifies the second by introducing common Styled Components patterns for handling CSS.
 The first example is typically what is built first; once the layout is responsive and looks right then the second and third phases become production work as markup and CSS is moved from the main file into individual component-files one-by-one.

-From a design-to-engineering hand-off perspective the first example is typically sufficient.
+From a design-to-engineering hand-off perspective the first example approach is typically sufficient.
 However, the second and third examples are included so that the reader may gain a greater insight into how components finally appear in real-world applications.

+Building upon [`create-react-app`](https://github.com/facebook/create-react-app) and [VSCode](https://code.visualstudio.com/) as a development environment, this project aims to make the barrier of entry as low as possible while providing for the fastest possible iteration times.
+Also included is an excellent 12-column grid-system based on [Bootstrap](https://github.com/dragma/styled-bootstrap-grid).

 ### Requisites

 A basic understanding of HTML + CSS.

-### Installation
+### First Time Installation

 1. Install [VSCode](https://code.visualstudio.com/)
 1. Install Node.js: https://nodejs.org/en/download/